microsoft/playwright/docs/src/api/class-elementhandle.md

 ## async method: ElementHandle.waitForSelector
 * since: v1.8
+* discouraged: Use web assertions that assert visibility or a locator-based [`method: Locator.waitFor`] instead.
 - returns: <[null]|[ElementHandle]>

 Returns element specified by selector when it satisfies [`option: state`] option.
 Returns `null` if waiting for `hidden`